Thelma Thall

-Thelma Thall “Tybie” Sommer (born 1924) is the only living American woman to have won two World Table Tennis Championships.
+Thelma Thall "Tybie" Sommer (born March 12, 1924) is the only living American woman to have won two World Table Tennis Championships.

-She received the USA Table Tennis Lifetime Achievement Award, and is in the Table Tennis Hall of Fame.
-She says that she excelled "because of her natural athleticism and her ability to analyze and remain objective."
+Thall received the USA Table Tennis Lifetime Achievement Award, and is in the Table Tennis Hall of Fame.
+She says that she excelled "because of her natural athleticism and her ability to analyze and remain objective".

 Early career

-Thall was born in 1924 in Columbus, Ohio, and is Jewish.
+Thelma Thall was born on March 12, 1924 in Columbus, Ohio, and is Jewish.
 A tomboy as a little girl, she played much football and softball.
 When she was 13, she won a tennis racket in a Bingo game.
 Never having had any lessons, and yet seeing the similarities with softball, she represented Livingston Park and won the City Junior Tennis Championship.
 At the age of 15, she was the Captain of the Varsity Boys' Tennis Team at East High School, the only girl ever to play on the boys' team, let alone be Captain.
 She graduated 1st in a class of 550 students.

 1940s achievements

-In 1947, Thelma "Tybie" Thall won her first U.S. Open Women’s Doubles Championship with her sister Leah.
+In 1947, Thall won her first U.S. Open Women's Doubles Championship with her sister Leah.
 They also won the Canadian Nationals that year.

-In 1948, Thelma and Richard Miles were the first Americans to win the World’s Mixed Doubles Title, in Wembley, London, England.
+In 1948, Thall and Richard Miles were the first Americans to win the World's Mixed Doubles Title, in Wembley, London, England.

-In 1949, Thalla, as a member of the USA Team, won Singles and Doubles in the Corbillon Cup, a World Championship Event, in Stockholm, Sweden.
+In 1949, Thall, as a member of the USA Team, won Singles and Doubles in the Corbillon Cup, a World Championship Event, in Stockholm, Sweden.
 That year, Thall and Miles won the English Open Mixed Doubles and Thall, with Peggy McLean, won the English Open Women’s Doubles.

-Thall and her sister Leah won three U.S. National Women’s Doubles, in 1947, 1948, and 1949.
-The Thall Sisters also won the Canadian National Doubles in 1947 and 1948.
+Thall and her sister Leah won three U.S. National Women's Doubles, in 1947, 1948, and 1949.
+The Thall sisters also won the Canadian National Doubles in 1947 and 1948.